AriFordsham/GHCWiki/ghc-kinds/kind-inference.md

 ```

-The real step 2 works thus:
+Then step 2 works thus:

 - Bind the each non-CUSK type constructor to a fresh meta-kind variable, and each CUSK type constructor to its polymorphic kind.